 “The Academy aims to be an innovative leader in youth development in the Midlands zone, using sport to deliver pathways in education, healthy lifestyles and career development that are culturally sensitive, integrated and inclusive.
 We couldn’t ask for a better fit for our Resourcing the Region sponsorship program,” Danielle said.

-According to MRDC Chairman Damien Leeson, the support of SMC is vital to the success of the Academy.
+According to MRDC Chairman Damien Leeson, the support of SMG is vital to the success of the Academy.

 Damien will join General Manager of the WA Country Football League Cameron Knapton for the official announcement of the sponsorship on Saturday.